 One of Ireland’s finest Championship Golf Courses is just 5 minutes from the town center.
 During our visit to Westport, my son had a chance to play the course at Westport Golf Club, designed by renowned international golf course architects Fred Hawtree and Sons.

-When we planned this trip to Ireland, playing golf was on the top of his list of things to do.
+When we planned our trip, playing golf was on the top of his list of things to do in Westport Ireland.
 The location is just stunning; on Clew Bay and looking out at Croagh Patrick (a mountain and an important pilgrimage site).

 The course can be challenging with its long holes, elevated greens, strategically placed bunkers, and holes that climb tall hills.
 If you a golfer, this is a must!